 - Player Notes- During game play, there is a feature to take player notes.
 Any player if he feels fit can take down notes on a particular players game play if he feels noting the same will help him make informed decisions later in the game.

 Texas Hold’em poker is currently the most played poker game in the world with its No Limit version being most popular.
 Adda52 also offers No Limit Texas Hold’em poker to its Indian poker players keeping its popularity in mind.
 In this section you can learn the basic rules of No Limit Texas Hold’em.
-For a complete understanding of how to play poker you can click here for reading and try playing Freeroll Games on Adda52 for a more practical understanding.
+For a complete understanding of how to play poker you can visit our "how to play poker" section.
+For better understanding you can try playing with freeroll chips in our game lobby .
+Moreover, you can also take part in Freeroll poker tournaments to win exciting prizes e.g Iphone.

 Basics of No Limit Texas Hold’em Poker